vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/building/README.md

     </tr>
 </table>

+Note that the last 3 builds are contained within the 'builds' directory in the SDK download.
 If the table above is not self-explanatory, here's a little more detail on what each option means:

 <ul>
     <li><strong>Type</strong>: either "Core" or "All" - Core includes the base classes but none of the Components, All means everything is included</li>